 We all know that heat makes us sweat.
 It’s an evolutionary trait that aims to bring your body temperature down.
 However, if you’re dehydrated your ability to regulate your body temperature can be impaired.
 This means that you stay hot, making you irritable and putting you at risk for heat stroke!
 So, if you want to know how to stay cool in hot weather, push those fluids!
 Drink water regularly throughout the day, even if you’re not thirsty!

-Your feet are very sensitive parts of your body and can absorb a lot of heat.
+Your feet are very sensitive parts of your body and can absorb a lot of heat apply for a personal loan.
 Cool down your whole body by dunking them in ice or a bucket of cold water!

 If that doesn’t work, take a cold shower!
 This is a neat trick to bring down your body temperature when you’re having a fever, but it also works when you’re hot!